Junda24/AFNet/README.md

 ## ✏️ Changelog
-### March 20 2024
+### Mar.
+20 2024
 * Initial release.
+Due to the confidentiality agreement, the accuracy of the current reproduced model is very slightly different from that in the paper.
+We release an initial version first, and the final version will be released soon.

 ## ⚙️ Installation

 The code is tested with CUDA11.7.
-Please use following commands to install dependencies:
+Please use the following commands to install dependencies:

 ```
 conda create --name AFNet python=3.7